Alexabeth20/Alexabeth20.github.io/_posts/2025-06-10-why-we-need-better-ai-qa.md

 This is where quality assurance (QA) becomes essential—not just as a technical process, but as a moral imperative.
 Just like in cybersecurity, the concept of “shifting left” must apply to AI safety—embedding rigorous QA, ethical review, and misuse testing early in the development cycle.

 If companies fail to build user trust, they risk more than financial losses.
 The consequences could include lawsuits, regulation, loss of public confidence, or even global harm.
-From startup founders to boardroom executives, we all have a stake in getting this right.
-Because one day, the very AI tools we release could be the ones making decisions about us.
+From startup founders to boardroom executives, we all have a stake in getting this right. **Because one day, the very AI tools we release could be the ones making decisions about us.**

 ## Here Are Some Ways to Get It Right

+The good news?
+We're not powerless against these risks.
+The AI industry is beginning to recognize that safety isn't just a "nice to have it" essential for sustainable growth and public trust.
+While there's no silver bullet, there are proven strategies and emerging best practices that can significantly reduce the likelihood of harmful AI incidents.

+The following approaches represent both established QA principles adapted for AI and alternative techniques specifically designed for the unique challenges of machine learning systems.

 ### Dataset Diversification and Balancing